jostho/trestle/README.md

 The `client` host also runs the below components
 1. NFS server which is used by the nfs client provisioner - to host persistent volumes
-1. Haproxy which fronts the traefik loadbalancer
+1. Haproxy which fronts the traefik ingress